BrandenStoberReal/ST-Outfits-Extended/README.md

 If you want system messages to appear after changing clothes, enable system messages option under "Extensions -> Outfit Tracker Settings"

+If you want to remove a clothing, enter "remove" or "None" as clothing name.

 ## License

 Creative Commons Zero